FinOps plan & execution

 | FinOps Tools & Services FinOps Tools & Services | Developed criteria and methodology for effectively integrating FinOps tools and services that align with framework capabilities to strengthen FinOps use cases. |

-FinOps activities are performed iteratively, thereby improving the maturity of processes, domains, and activities.
+FinOps activities are performed repeatedly, and through this, the maturity of processes, domains, and activities improves.

-The FinOps maturity approach starts small and gradually expands scale, scope, and complexity.
+The FinOps maturity approach starts small and gradually expands in scale, scope, and complexity.

 The table below shows FinOps maturity.